A huge thank you to all of our award sponsors

 “The passion in Gareth stands out in the consistency of the Ambassador role he has undertaken in the eight years as a Springboard Ambassador.” - Edward Plunkett, Boodles

-tiger web opzioni binarie Highly Commended: Lynn Parker - Gather & Gather
+opzioni binarie chat Highly Commended: Lynn Parker - Gather & Gather

 Lynn has gone out of her comfort zone by helping tough organisations.
 From prisons to those with special needs, Lynn has shown care and commitment, coordinating 24 Ambassadors within Gather & Gather.
 She has met success with those who have special needs and found employment for them within Gather & Gather.